deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/aws-dynamodb/cheatsheet.md

 ## GSI - Global Secondary Index

-- Only eventual consistencyreads (cannot provide strong consistency)
+- Only eventual consistency reads (cannot provide strong consistency)
 - Can create, modify, or delete at anytime
 - Simple and Composite
 - Can have whatever attributes as Primary Key (PK) or Secondary Key (SK)